alshedivat/al-folio/_posts/2024-01-07-python-objects.md

 categories: python coding objects
 giscus_comments: true
 related_posts: false
+toc:
+    sidebar: left
 ---

 Python has been one of my most used programming languages in the past decade.
-In this series, I explore its more advance features.
+In this series, I explore its more advanced features.

 It is often said that in Python, everything is an object: builtins, functions, classes, instances, etc. Thus, it makes sense to study first the general case.
 In this post, I explore some general concepts related to objects.

 # Properties of an object

 Simply put, an object is a data structure with an internal state (a set of variables) and a behaviour (a set of functions).
-The "class" is the template to creates new objects or instances.
+The "class" is the template to create new objects or instances.
 New objects are defined using the `class` operator, and instantiated using the class name.

 Every object has, at least, three properties: a reference, a class, and a refcount.